bradhowes/AUv3Support/Sources/DSPHeaders/README.md

 * `RampingParameter` -- supports changing an `AUParameter` value over N samples.
 Both `MillisecondsParameter` and `PercentageParameter` are based on this class, and `LFO` uses it to ramp changes to its oscillating frequency.

-This is essentially a C++ headers-only package.
-There is a `DSPHeaders.cc` file but it is empty and its sole reason for being is to keep Swift Package Manager happy.
+Originally, this was a C++ headers-only package, but now there is a `DSPHeaders.mm` file that contains various lookup table generators that are run at compile time to fill the coefficient lookup tables used by the cubic 4-order interpolation routine (4 value generators for the 4 coefficients).

 # Usage